furmanlukasz/neuroscience-reports/state-distributions.md

 ---

-Here are descriptions for the heatmap visualization scripts from your EEG microstate sequence analysis, one for the healthy group and another for the schizophrenia group.

----

 #### Heatmap Visualization of State Occurrences in Individuals

 This section of the report presents a heatmap visualization to represent the frequency of each brain state across all subjects in the both groups.
 Heatmaps provide an intuitive color-coded representation of the data, making it easier to spot patterns, frequencies, and anomalies in the distribution of states.